Keith Senior: Representative honours

+Senior also represented Yorkshire in the now defunct 'War of the Roses' Origin Series, against cross-Pennine rivals Lancashire.
+Senior played in three consecutive defeats in 2001 and 2002, twice at Headingley, scoring two tries.
+In 2003 Yorkshire beat Lancashire.
+Senior scored two tries in the 56–6 victory at Odsal Stadium.

+Senior was selected in the Great Britain team to compete in the end of season 2004 Rugby League Tri-Nations tournament.
+In the final against Australia he played at centre in the Lions' 44–4 loss.

+In 2007, Senior played in all three Test matches during the 3–0 series whitewash over New Zealand.

+Senior was selected for the England squad to compete in the 2008 Rugby League World Cup tournament in Australia.
+Group A's first match against Papua New Guinea he played at centre in England's victory.
+He announced his retirement from international rugby in February 2009.

 Coaching career

 On 6 March 2015 it was announced Senior had signed a 3-year contract with Sheffield Eagles.
 The role will consist of First Team Coaching along with work with the community and aspects commercial side of the club.

+On 18 November 2025 it was announced Senior had become Director of Rugby at Championship side Hunslet.

 Post playing career

 Leeds Rugby Foundation

 When his contract with the Crusaders didn't work out, in May 2011, Senior started work with the Leeds Rugby Foundation.
 He was involved with charity work and helped the Leeds Rugby Community at a Grass Roots Level.
 He left to join Sheffield Eagles as a coach in 2015.

 RugbyAM

 In December 2013, Senior started Co Presenting RugbyAM, a television programme which was broadcast on Made in Leeds.
 He works on the programme with presenter Alex Simmons and fellow co-presenter Jamie Jones-Buchanan.
 The programme interviews Rugby League players (past & present) and reports of all aspects of the game of Rugby League.